nicholas4418/nicholas-cobb-seventh-project-README-generator/README.md

 ## Description

-- The motivation behind this project was to create a README generator using node and Inquirer
+- The motivation behind this project was to create a README generator using node and Inquirer.
 - I worked on this project as a means to familiarize myself with using node as a tool in web development.
 - The problem this project solves is that it allows me to better understand how to use node and some node packages, as well as gain experience with the aformentioned tools.
 - I have learned that node, and to an extent, Inquirer, are powerful tools that provide developers a wide range possibilites and functionality in web development.

 ## Installation
-- Run the command "npm install" for installation
+- Run the command "npm install" for installation.
+- Run the command "node index.js" to start the program.

 ## Usage
 - This project can be used as a "crash course" of sorts to quickly refresh one's memory on the usage of Node.